Andhra Loyola College: Campus

-The college is Situated on 98 acres of Land.
+The college is situated on 98 acres of Land.
 There are 52 classrooms and 22 labs.
-Facilities include a Language Lab, Visual Communication Studio, two libraries, 302 computers with LAN connectivity, ICT Lab, E-learning centre, seminar halls, guest rooms, four boys' hostels, a girls' hostel, an auditorium with capacity for 2500, and Fine Arts Centre Kaladarshini.
+Facilities include a Language Lab, Audio & Television studios besides edit lab, two libraries, 302 computers with LAN connectivity, ICT Lab, E-learning centre, seminar halls, guest rooms, four boys' hostels, a girls' hostel, an auditorium with capacity for 2500, and Fine Arts Centre Kaladarshini.
 Loyola Computer Centre (FIT Lab) has about 120 systems connected through LAN, and 25 licensed software packages available.
-Sports facilities include two concrete basketball courts, three indoor shuttle badminton courts, a table tennis court and separate football stadium, multi-gym, cricket field, and tennis courts.
+Sports facilities include two concrete basketball courts, three indoor shuttle badminton courts, a table tennis court and separate football stadium, a multi-gym, a cricket field, and tennis courts.

 The college has two main blocks – North Block and South Block – each with 60,000 sq. ft. of floor space.
-The undergraduate classrooms and all science laboratories are located in these clocks.
+The undergraduate classrooms and all science laboratories are located in these classrooms.
 There are a separate Intermediate Block and Postgraduate Block, and a Computer Centre building.
 Andhra Loyola Engineering College was inaugurated at Loyola Campus (Vijayawada) in 2008 by Dr. Y.S.
 Rajeshekhar Reddy, then Chief Minister of Andhra Pradesh.